sez11a/liferay-learn/docs/dxp/7.x/en/users-and-permissions/user-guide/users/understanding-users.md

 ![Managing Users in the Users and Organizations section of the Control Panel.](./understanding-users/images/01.png)

-Managing user metadata (name, department, etc.), permissions, and activation status can be done through this section.
+Here, you can manage user metadata (name, department, etc.), permissions, and activation status.

 ### Adding Users

-Users can be added by an administrator using the Users and Organizations section of the Control Panel or [through the API](future-article?).
-New users can also be created if open registration is configured or by syncing your Liferay installation with an LDAP server.
+Administrators can add Users through the Users and Organizations section of the Control Panel or [through the API](future-article?).
+New users can be created by administrators, can register themselves if open registration is configured, or can be synced from an LDAP server.
 See [Adding and Managing Users](./adding-and-managing-users.md) to learn more.

 #### Open Registration

-By default, guest users are able to create user accounts.
+By default, guest users can create user accounts.

-See [this article]() to learn more about configuring registration and authentication for users.
+See [Configuring Authentication](../../../installation-and-upgrades/securing-liferay/configuring-authentication.md) to learn more about configuring registration and authentication for users.

 #### Configuring a User Directory